-Local Competition: For more details on the adapted virtual local competition to be hosted by TJSWCD in March 2021, please contact Lauriston DaMitz at 434-975-0224, Ext.
-107. The top three teams will advance to the Area II competition.
-To compete, teams must be registered with TJSWCD by December 15, 2020.
+Local Competition: For details our local competition to be hosted by TJSWCD at Camp Albemarle, please contact Courtney Harlow-Humphreys at 434-975-0224, Ext.
+107 or via email at education @tjswcd.org.
+The top two teams will advance to the Area II competition.
+To compete, teams must be registered with TJSWCD by February 1, 2023.
 (Click here to see recent winners of the TJSWCD competition)

 Area Competition: Hosted by the Area II Soil & Water Districts in April; the top three teams proceed to the State level.

 State Competition: The Virginia Association of Soil & Water Conservation Districts (VASWCD) hosts the State level Envirothon in May.

 National Competition: The top team from each state will compete at the National Envirothon held in July.